emastra/actor-hm-scraper/README.md

 ### Output

 Output is stored in a dataset.
 Each item is information about one product.
-A single product on the website produces an item for each color variant.
+Each color variant has a different product ID and produces a different item.

 Example of one item output: